Dangal (2016 film): Plot

 Mahavir Singh Phogat, a former amateur wrestler trained in the pehlwani style of Indian wrestling, is a national wrestling champion residing in Balali, Haryana.
 His average Indian father forces him to give up the sport to obtain gainful employment.
 Dejected he could not win a medal for his country, he vows that his unborn son will.
 Disappointed on having four daughters, he gives up hope.
 But when his older daughters Geeta and Babita come home after beating two boys in response to derogatory comments, he realizes their potential to become wrestlers and begins coaching them.

-His methods seem harsh, including grueling early morning workouts and short forced haircuts.
-Despite facing backlash from the villagers, he goes ahead with them, training them in his makeshift mud pit.
+His methods seem harsh.
+He forces them to do grueling early morning workouts, and forcefully gets their hair cut short.
+Despite facing backlash from the villagers, he goes on training them in his makeshift mud pit.
 Initially, the girls resent their father for his treatment but soon realize that he cares for their future.
 Motivated, they willingly participate in wrestling tournaments where they defeat boys.
 Unable to afford wrestling mats, Mahavir uses mattresses and trains them in freestyle wrestling to prepare them for competitive events.
 Geeta goes on to win the junior and senior championships at the state and national levels before heading to the National Sports Academy in Patiala to train for the forthcoming Commonwealth Games.

 Once there, Geeta makes friends and begins to disregard the discipline taught by Mahavir under duress from her coach Pramod Kadam, whose training methods and wrestling techniques completely differ from her father's.
 Therefore, she loses every match at the international level.
 During a visit home, she defeats a visibly exhausted Mahavir in a ferocious bout after egotistically mocking him.
 Babita reminds Geeta of her mistake and that she should respect Mahavir.
 Soon after, Babita wins the national championship and follows Geeta to the academy.
 After the two sisters have an emotional conversation in which Babita provides her encouragement, Geeta tearfully makes peace with Mahavir.